Dissertation introduction, conclusion and abstract

 The value of your research

-The biggest mistake that students make is simply not including this sub-section.
+The biggest mistake that students make when structuring their dissertation is simply not including this sub-section.
 The concept of ‘adding value’ does not have to be some significant advancement in the research that offers profound contributions to the field, but you do have to take one to two paragraphs to clearly and unequivocally state the worth of your work.

 There are many possible ways to answer the question about the value of your research.
 You might suggest that the area/topic you have picked to research lacks critical investigation.
 You might be looking at the area/topic from a different angle and this could also be seen as adding value.
 In some cases, it may be that your research is somewhat urgent (e.g. medical issues) and value can be added in this way.